News from February 2024

 Adam Savit, director of the China Policy Initiative at the America First Policy Institute (AFPI), told Federal Newswire that previously introduced bills that would prohibit entities linked to the Chinese Communist Party (CCP) from purchasing American agricultural land have really been aiming to prevent the CCP from owning land near military bases and other critical infrastructure.
 He emphasized that the importance of barring the CCP from owning land near these sites is to prevent the collection of sensitive information that could weaken U.S. national security.

-Anders Corr, author and publisher of the Journal of Political Risk, has called for an approach of reciprocity with China at the level of information exchange.
-He criticized the U.S. government for permitting Chinese state propaganda on social media platforms, while China bans such platforms within its borders.
-Corr made these remarks in response to a post by a Chinese political commentator.
+Author Anders Corr, who publishes the Journal of Political Risk, called for reciprocity with China, on an information level, criticizing the U.S. government for allowing Chinese state propaganda on X, formerly known as Twitter, while China prohibits the platform in its own country.
+Corr made his comments on X in response to a post by a Chinese political commentator.